-You will need to work quickly with higher heat glues as they also set quicker.
+You will need to work quickly with higher heat glues as they set quicker.

 As the adhesive sets in a thicker layer, I don't use this tool for thin, flimsy materials such as vellum or tissue.

 As with all heating appliances, make sure to read the instructions and warnings before using it.
-That said, I keep a piece of foil or scrap paper under my appliance as the hot adhesive tends to drip when the tool is at rest as I don't want to wind up with hard, firmly set beads on my craft table, floor or furniture.
+That said, I keep a piece of foil or scrap paper or even an old cookie sheet that I no longer cook with under my appliance as the hot adhesive tends to drip when the tool is at rest as I don't want to wind up with hard, firmly set beads on my craft table, floor or furniture.

 You would be wise to have a bowl of ice water nearby in case you do get any glue on your skin.
 Plunge your affected skin in the cold water immediately to minimise the possible burn.